kletobias/kletobias.github.io/_posts/2022-01-11-google-search-operators.md

 ---
-title: 'Google Search Operators - 2022'
+title: 'Google Search Operators 2022<br>Part 1'
 date: 2022-01-11 16:00:00
-description: 'In this blog post, the 2022 Google Search Operators are listed and explained in detail.
+description: 'In this blog post, the first part of the 2022 Google Search Operators are listed and explained in detail.
 These are all working in 2022.'
 featured_image: '/images/negative-space-aerial-pacific-ocean.jpeg'
 accent_color: '#08877d'
 ---

-# Google Search Operators \- 2022
+# Google<br>Search<br>Operators<br><br>2022 Part 1

 <br />